Applying for a Student route visa outside the UK

 Receiving your decision

-This guidance will explain what to expect once you have received a decision on your initial application.
-There is important information included about when, and when not, to travel to the UK, how your visa will be issued, and how long it will be issued for.
+When you have received a decision on your Student route application, you will need to know when you can travel to the UK, how your visa will be issued, and how long it will be issued for.

 Once your visa is issued